What is influencer marketing?

 At the heart of the success of influencer marketing lays the credibility of the brand ambassador.
 What brands are paying for are key influencers who have already captured the audience they are trying to reach.

 This status allows a brand to connect with its target audience in a genuine and humanised way, not otherwise offered by traditional advertising.

 By communicating through brand ambassadors, brands can also avoid some of the scepticism evoked by direct marketing messages.

 The nature of influencer marketing is such that brands can pick and choose brand ambassadors that are best suited to promote their brand and mission.
 You see, recognition is a powerful reward.
 Here are some examples and why they worked:

-The more stringent the test, the greater the status.
+The more stringent the test, the higher the status.
 And what better way to bring likeminded people together from achieving a difficult challenge.
 Embracing the colloquialism Netflix and Chill, Netflix unveiled "The Switch", a button that one with "a solid understanding of electronics and programming" could build that automatically switches on the TV, launches Netflix, silences your mobile, and dims the lights.

-Why it worked: The complex craft instructions posted on the company's website encourage users to have a go and offer up their creative ideas to make their Netflix experience even more amazing (or as we see it, more reasons to never leave our couches).
+Why it worked: The complicated craft instructions posted on the company's website encourage users to have a go and offer up their creative ideas to make their Netflix experience even more amazing (or as we see it, more reasons to never leave our couches).